 The winter season means taking extra caution by hiring a 4×4 car and driving slower than you would during warmer months because of the unpredictable weather and conditions.
 That means it will take you longer to get around the island, so take that into consideration when planning the length of your trip and booking your rental car to ensure you are giving yourself plenty of time.

-It is not all doom and gloom as you will enjoy cheaper rates on Iceland Ring Road accommodation during the winter season and on car rentals since demand is lower during this time.
-And best of all, winter gives you the chance to see the northern lights!
+It is not all doom and gloom, as you will enjoy cheaper rates on Iceland Ring Road accommodation during the winter season and on car rentals since demand is lower during this time.
+And best of all, winter gives you the chance to see the northern lights in Iceland!

 - Make sure that you drive on the correct side of the road.
 In Iceland, you will need to drive on the right side of the road.
 If you’re from the UK, Australia or other countries that typically drive on the left then take extra care to remember this tip.